WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 Custom templates for posts, pages, and custom post types are created by adding additional HTML files inside the `block-templates` folder.
 In a classic theme, templates are identified with a file header.
 In a block theme, you list templates in the `theme.json` file.

 All templates that are listed in the `customTemplates` section of `theme.json` are selectable in the site editor.

-If you want to assign the template to a post or page in the block editor, the template's file name needs to be prefixed with either `post-` or `page-`.
+For templates to be editable in the template editing mode, the template's file name needs to be prefixed with either `post-` or `page-`.

 First, create a section called `customTemplates` at the root level of `theme.json`.
 This section has two required keys: